subbuY-9/subbuY-9/README.md

 - 👋 Hi, I’m @subbuY-9
-- 👀 I’m interested in coding languages like python,c,and java...
+- 👀 I’m interested in coding languages like  java, html, css, no sql...
-- 🌱 I’m currently learning angular tabs
+- 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on mnc companies
 - 📫 How to reach me
 - 😄 Pronouns: he him